The Vigil (2019) - Review

 Vigil3.png

 Other than that, I can’t comment much more on The Vigil’s overall quality.
-When it comes to do the downsides, I suppose I could nitpick it scene by scene.
+When it comes to the downsides, I suppose I could nitpick it scene by scene.
 The scenes in which Yakov is texting a girl he is pursuing, for example, were not my favorite.
-The new trope of having characters communicate through text bubbles on screen to allow the film to remain quiet and silently build tension as ‘dialogue’ occurs is not one I enjoy.
+The new trope of having characters communicate through text bubbles on the screen to allow the film to remain quiet and silently build tension as ‘dialogue’ occurs is not one I enjoy.
 It often feels like a cheap method of storytelling.
 I’m also not sure how one truly banishes the demon.
-It is explained, but in a somewhat vague way.
+It is explained but in a somewhat vague way.
 Regardless, this and other minor issues I have with The Vigil didn’t prevent me from having a fun time with it.

 TL;DR (Conclusion)

 The Vigil is a simple horror movie that doesn’t do much you haven’t already seen, but it still manages to have enough positives that you might enjoy yourself as I did.
-It has some quality acting, decent effects, unsettling atmosphere, and some chilling moments.
+It has some quality acting, decent effects, an unsettling atmosphere, and some chilling moments.
 It doesn’t overextend itself, but it doesn’t always play it safe either.
 If you’re interested in a horror movie about Jewish demons, this might be worth your time.